jpt13653903/ALCHA/Readme.md

 ### Windows

-1. Install [TDM GCC MinGW](http://tdm-gcc.tdragon.net/).
+1. Install [TDM GCC MinGW](http://tdm-gcc.tdragon.net/) version 5.1.0 or newer.
 Currently, only the 32-bit version links to the libraries provided.
 1. Open a POSIX-like terminal (such as [git bash](https://git-scm.com/)).
 1. Change directory to the project folder.
 1. Run `mingw32-make`